+"I am seeing the springtime of the Church.
+We don't know exactly the time, but it's already starting.

-that a renewal of reverence in all facets of the Church is well underway.
+that a renewal of reverence in

+all facets of the Church is well

-"In the midst of these confused situations - doctrinally, morally and liturgically -the Holy Spirit is awakening new forces, new lives of authentic faith, authentic divine worship, in the souls of the little ones, the youth, and the young clergy," he
+fused situations - doctrinally,

+morally and liturgically -the

+Holy Spirit is awakening new

+forces, new lives of authentic

+faith, authentic divine worship,

+in the souls of the little ones, the

+youth, and the young clergy," he

+"In the midst of these conunderway.